fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 There is a widespread puzzlehunting convention that no particular step in your puzzle should involve an unclued unscrambling of a string of letters to produce a word or phrase.
 (Novice puzzle authors violate this rule all the time, and it's become something of a [running joke](http://web.mit.edu/puzzle/www/2015/puzzle/a_puzzle_consisting_entirely_of_random_anagrams/) in the community).

-To be clear: *clued* anagrams, where you're given some additional means of confirming that you have the correct unscramble (such as the definition-half of a cryptic clue) are perfectly reasonable.
+To be clear: *clued* anagrams, where you're given some additional means of confirming that you have the correct unscramble (such as the definition-half of a cryptic clue), are perfectly reasonable.
 Even unclued anagrams of short words is often permissible, as long as it's not the final step in a puzzle.

 ## Meta Design